KevinMarquette/kevinmarquette.github.io/_posts/2017-05-08-Powershell-PSGraph-get-help-related-links.md

 # Closing remarks

 I want to say thank you to Glen for the idea.
 I hope he does not mind me building off [his article](http://glennsarti.github.io/blog/graph-all-the-powershell-things/) like this.
-If you would like more information on how to install or use [PSGraph](https://kevinmarquette.github.io/2017-01-30-Powershell-PSGraph), please check [this post](https://kevinmarquette.github.io/2017-01-30-Powershell-PSGraph) where I cover more of the features.
+If you would like more information on how to install or use [PSGraph](https://kevinmarquette.github.io/2017-01-30-Powershell-PSGraph), please check [this post](https://kevinmarquette.github.io/2017-01-30-Powershell-PSGraph) where I cover it in more detail.